Article 153 of the Constitution of Malaysia: Racial rioting

-UMNO Parliamentary backbencher Mahathir Mohamad soon became the face of a movement against the Tunku, arguing that he had been too accommodative towards the non-Malays.
-In a letter to the Prime Minister, demanding his resignation, Mahathir argued that the Tunku had given the Chinese "too much face" and that the responsibility for the deaths of the people in the riot rested squarely on the Tunku's shoulders.
+UMNO Parliamentary backbencher Mahathir Mohamad soon became the face of a movement against Tunku Abdul Rahman, arguing that he had been too accommodative towards the non-Malays.
+In a letter to the Prime Minister, demanding his resignation, Mahathir argued that the Tunku had given the Chinese "too much face" and that the responsibility for the deaths of the people in the riot rested squarely on the Tunku Abdul Rahman's shoulders.
 Mahathir was expelled from UMNO not long after, and Home Affairs Minister Ismail Abdul Rahman warned that "[t]hese ultras believe in the wild and fantastic theory of absolute dominion by one race over the other communities, regardless of the Constitution".

 The government suspended Parliament and the executive branch governed on its own through the National Operations Council (NOC) until 1971.
-The NOC proposed amendments to the Sedition Act that made illegal the questioning of, among others, Article 153.
+The NOC proposed amendments to the Sedition Act that made the questioning of Article 153, among others illegal.
 These amendments were passed by Parliament as law when it reconvened in 1971.

 During the period of NOC governance, the Malaysian New Economic Policy (NEP) was implemented.
 The NEP aimed to eradicate poverty irrespective of race by expanding the economic pie so that the Chinese share of the economy would not be reduced in absolute terms but only relatively.
 The aim was for the Malays to have a 30% equity share of the economy, as opposed to the 4% they held in 1970.
 Foreigners and Chinese held much of the rest.
 The NEP appeared to be derived from Article 153 and could be viewed as being in line with its wording.
 Although Article 153 would have been up for review in 1972, fifteen years after Malaysia's independence in 1957, due to the May 13 Incident it remained unreviewed.
 A new expiration date of 1991 for the NEP was set, twenty years after its implementation.